Aurora6899/PointTTT/README.md

     python scripts/run_seg_scannet.py --gpu 0,1,2,4 --alias scannet --port 10001
     ```

 3. **Evaluate**: Run the following command to get the per-point predictions for the validation dataset with a voting strategy.
-And after voting, the mIoU is 77.6 on the validation dataset.Checkpoints will be released later.
+And after voting, the mIoU is 77.6 on the validation dataset.
+Checkpoints will be released later.

     ```bash
     python scripts/run_seg_scannet.py --gpu 0 --alias scannet --run validate